kahnchana/gsoc/2017/proposals/ranasinghe-kanchana.md

 * framework outline for cmap functionality extensions
 * cmap basic functionality including tests and documentation

 Currently, the process of using matplotlib.pyplot for heat-maps and other scalarMappables includes the creation of a color-map followed by normalization of all available data to fit this color-map.
 Color-maps plotting functionality is threefold: sequential, divergent and qualitative.
 Considering the intrinsic discreteness of categorical data, the extension of the color-maps API will focus on its qualitative plotting ability.
-However the fundamental behavior of the color-maps API will not require any changes for handling categorical data as our approach simply involves the integration of unit support.
+However the fundamental behavior of the color-maps API will not require any changes for handling categorical data as our approach simply involves the integration of unit support through changes to underlying objects.
 Therefore it is possible to build this extended support for categorical data while keeping the public API intact.
 The same applies to work done on norm API.

 ### June 26 - June 30th, **Begin of Phase 2**
 * finalization of categorical norm and cmap APIs